linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/08 Portfolio Balance Model.md

 monetary models because it allows for the possibility that international investors may regard domestic and

-foreign bonds as having di$erent characteristics other than their currency of denomination.
-In particular,

-they might for various reasons regard one of the bonds as being more risky than the other.
-Tis being the case

-they will generally require a higher expected return on the bond that is considered more risky to compensate

-for the additional risk it entails.
+foreign bonds as having different characteristics other than their currency of denomination.
+In particular, they might for various reasons regard one of the bonds as being more risky than the other.
+This being the case they will generally require a higher expected return on the bond that is considered more risky to compensate for the additional risk it entails.

-Allowing for domestic and foreign bonds to have di$erent characteristics is potentially very important

-because operations that influence the exchange rate a$etc the composition of domestic and foreign bonds in

-agents' portfolios in di$erent ways.
-In this chapter we will use the portfolio balance model to examine three

-- perations that are commonly used to influence the exchange rate:
+Allowing for domestic and foreign bonds to have different characteristics is potentially very important because operations that influence the exchange rate affect the composition of domestic and foreign bonds in agents' portfolios in different ways.
+In this chapter we will use the portfolio balance model to examine three operations that are commonly used to influence the exchange rate:

-1. An open market operation (OMO) which is de!ned as an exchange of domestic money base for

-domestic bonds or vice versa.
+1. An open market operation (OMO) which is defined as an exchange of domestic money base for domestic bonds or vice versa.

-International Finance

-2. A foreign exchange operation (FXO) which is an exchange of domestic money for foreign bonds

-	- r vice versa.
-Such foreign exchange market intervention a$ects the domestic money supply and is termed a non-sterilized intervention in the foreign exchange market.
+2. A foreign exchange operation (FXO) which is an exchange of domestic money for foreign bonds or vice versa.
+Such foreign exchange market intervention affects the domestic money supply and is termed a non-sterilized intervention in the foreign exchange market.

-3. A sterilized foreign exchange operation (SFXO) which is an exchange of domestic bonds for foreign

-bonds or vice versa, leaving the domestic money base unchanged.
+3. A sterilized foreign exchange operation (SFXO) which is an exchange of domestic bonds for foreign bonds or vice versa, leaving the domestic money base unchanged.

-Te interesting thing about an SFXO is that it represents the di$erence between an OMO and FXO.
-An

-expansionary FXO means that the authorities purchase foreign bonds with domestic money, which means

-that the public holds more money and less foreign bonds.
-If the authorities decide they wish to keep the

-money supply at its original level they can conduct a contractionary monetary policy by selling domestic

-bonds to the public so that the money held by the public returns to its original level.
-If they conduct such a

-sterilization operation, the net e$etc is that the public holds fewer foreign bonds and more domestic bonds

-with the money supply unchanged.
+The interesting thing about an SFXO is that it represents the difference between an OMO and FXO.
+An expansionary FXO means that the authorities purchase foreign bonds with domestic money, which means that the public holds more money and less foreign bonds.
+If the authorities decide they wish to keep the money supply at its original level they can conduct a contractionary monetary policy by selling domestic bonds to the public so that the money held by the public returns to its original level.
+If they conduct such a sterilization operation, the net effect is that the public holds fewer foreign bonds and more domestic bonds with the money supply unchanged.

 In the monetary models the only thing that matters for the exchange rate is the money supply in relation to